 Our policies includes up to £100 personal belongings cover and £200 handbag cover.
-If you’re ever involved in an accident, you’ll get legal cover and a courtesy car for the duration of repairs, so you won’t be off the road for long.
+If you’re ever involved in an accident, you’ll get a courtesy car for the duration of repairs, so you won’t be off the road for long.

 Our UK-based claims team are on call 24/7, and you can even add optional RAC breakdown cover.
 In short, help will be at hand round the clock, no matter what happens.